caydennn/seventeen-web-app/readme.md

 - When drawing on a tablet, the browser scrolls with the drag action (making it impossible to draw anything sensible)

+---

+[Submission for the Introduction to Realtime Web Apps IAP] (http://realtime-apps-iap.github.io/competition)